 - Involve diverse populations in decisions that affect them

-Public sector bodies will act jointly through Public Services Boards to improve the economic, social, environmental and cultural well-being of the Local Authority area.
-Statutory membership includes the Local Authority, Health Board, Fire and Rescue Service and Natural Resources Wales.
+Public sector bodies will act jointly through Public Services Boards to improve the well-being of their Local Authority area by working towards the objectives identified in the PSB’s local well-being plan.

-Delivering on the 7 well-being goals of the Well-being of Future Generations Act will help ensure Cardiff is a great place to live, work and play, now and in the future and will help Cardiff move closer towards achieving its vision of becoming ‘Europe’s most liveable capital city’.
+Working more closely in partnership towards achieving the 7 well-being goals of the Well-being of Future Generations Act will help ensure the city is a great place to live, work and play, now and in the future.